-Even though each organization produces its risk assessment report, it still needs certifications to secure and be aware of cybercrimes’ threats fully.
+Even though each organization produces its risk assessment report, it still needs certifications to fully secure and be aware of cybercrimes’ threats.
 The following reasons elaborate why this ISMS certification

 - It was developed to provide a model for establishing, implementing, operating, monitoring, reviewing, maintaining, and improving an information security management system.

 - Its implementation is a benefit for the organization so that the certified body does not need to make an extra effort to satisfy external audits.

-– This certification controls and manages risk in an organized and appropriate manner to the business.
+- This certification controls and manages risk in an organized and appropriate manner for the business.